ojarsbuddy/bbo/club_onboarding.md

 Reach out to club@acbl.org to inquire about the remaining club championships.

 Go to the Zoom room for help from the ACBL.

+## 2023.11.13

+BBO proprietary link discussion.

+Find a tournament go to bridgeconnect.games.

+Two Royal STaCs in 2024.

+Reminder about the Zoom room.